DII football championship: Bracket, schedule, scores for the tournament | NCAA.com

 - How is Augustana (SD) playing in Colorado?
 There is a new format this year.
 The selection committee had the flexibility to move teams from their traditional Super Regions if it reduced travel and expenses.
 To find out exactly how the new format works, tap here: THE NEW DII FOOTBALL BRACKET, EXPLAINED

-- The 36 Harlon Hill Trophy nominees have been released.
+- The eight Harlon Hill Trophy finalists have been released.
 You can see the complete list here, and find out everything you need to know about the DII football version of the Heisman, tap here: THE ESSENTIAL GUIDE TO THE HARLON HILL TROPHY

 2019 DII football championship first round recap